plamb/pg_contrivance/README.md

   ## Acknowledgements
   Initially PgContrivance steals/copies and liberally imitates concepts from [Moebius](https://github.com/robconery/moebius), particularly the Moebius.Runner and bulk-insert code (thanks [John Atten](https://github.com/xivSolutions)).
 If it wasn't for Rob's (both [Conery](https://github.com/robconery) and [Sullivan](https://github.com/datachomp)) and [Johnny Winn](https://github.com/nurugger07) I would have never even thought about pursing my own thoughts of how I wanted a library to work or even started to code it.
-Their "I can do anything" attitude is quite infectious.
+They have an "I can do anything" attitude is quite infectious.